Samata Party: Vidhan Sabha (Lower House)

-List of Chief Ministers
+List of chief ministers

 Symbol crisis

 The Election Commission of India allotted the "Flaming Torch" symbol to Shiv Sena (Uddhav Balasaheb Thackeray), the Samata Party raise objection against it.
-A petition filed in Delhi High Court, Samata Party through Uday Kr Mandal its President vs Election Commission of India.
+A petition filed in Delhi High Court, Samata Party through Uday Kr.
+Mandal its President Vs Election Commission of India.
 A single bench of Justice Sanjeev Narula dismissed the case, Samata party appeal in double bench of Judges.
-Chief Justice Satish Chandra Sharma & Justice Subramontium Prasad again dismissed that appeal.
-In Uttar Pradesh Local Body Election 2022, Samata Party got their symbol, now the Shiv Sena (Uddhav Balasaheb Thackeray) & Samata Party both have the "Flaming Torch or Mashal".
+Chief Justice Satish Chandra Sharma and Justice Subramontium Prasad again dismissed that appeal.
+In Uttar Pradesh Local Body Election 2022, Samata Party got their symbol, now the Shiv Sena (UBT) and Samata Party both have the Flaming Torch or Mashal as state Party Symbol.